FransFaase/AdventOfCode2022/README.md

 evening to solve the puzzle.
 See further [Day 20](Day20.md).

-I also spend some time on the puzzle of yesterday.
+I also spend some time on the puzzle of yesterday and succeeded in finding the answer for the second puzzle, without using the hints.
+The program needed a bit more than half an hour to finish.

 ### Personal stats